n0varider/nvyc/README.md

 A language compiler targeting LLVM.

-This is a person project I have been working on on-and-off for about 2-3 years now with the goal of looking up as little as possible to see how far I could get on my own.
+This is a personal project I have been working on on-and-off for about 2-3 years now with the goal of looking up as little as possible to see how far I could get on my own.

 Currently implemented features:
 - Functions